 Lots of malfunctions in Yangon

 More specifically I am talking about my initial encounters in Yangon in Myanmar.
-It is even worse here than expected.
+As it is my first time I visit this country, I had no idea, but it is even worse here than expected.
 Dilapidated streets, parts of the road have been broken up, and not replaced.
 Apartment blocks where the paint is peeling of.
 Moreover, the electrical power supply malfunctions on a very regular basis.
 In the afternoon the power drops out twice in the hotel where I am staying.
 An emergency generator provides some basic lighting, but that remains a minimal thing.

 Most Asian capitals are hardly appealing

 I am not a big fan of most Asian capitals, and Yangon is not an exception to that.
-This city is a lot quieter than Hanoi for example, but that doesn`t take away my feeling that I will get bored rather soon here.
-Today I visited the Sule Pagoda in the center of the city, a monument of approximately 2000 years old.
-Though it has been rebuilt several times, it hardly appeals to me.
+Fortunately, this city is a lot quieter than Hanoi for example, but that does not take away my feeling that I will get bored rather soon here.
+Anyway, I will try t make the best out of my stay.
+Today I visited the Sule Pagoda in the center of the city, an important monument of approximately 2000 years old.
+Though it has been rebuilt several times, the whole site hardly appeals to me.

 People do not bother you in Myanmar

 During my visit to the temple, I get to know Aji, a 26-year-old boy who wants to practice his English.
-He is not pushy, and that applies to the people I meet here in general.
+He is not pushy, and that applies to the people I meet here in general, as I will learn along the duration of my stay.
 Nobody in Myanmar is bothering you explicitly.
 Aji even offers to buy me a drink afterward, quite rare that I am not ending up paying the bill, being a tourist.
 He does want to bring me to a more remote temple, but I refuse his offer.
-I also do not want to be pinned down from day one; I want to create my own trip.
+I also do not want to be pinned down from day one; after all, I want to create my own trip.